allpix-squared/allpix-squared/tools/mesh_converter/README.md

 * `dimension`: Specify mesh dimensionality (defaults to 3).
 * `region`: Region name or list of region names to be meshed (defaults to `bulk`).
 * `observable`: Observable to be interpolated (defaults to `ElectricField`).
+* `observable_units`: Units in which the observable is stored in the input file (No default value; required parameter).
 * `initial_radius`: Initial node neighbors search radius in micro meters.
 Defaults to the minimal cell dimension of the final interpolated mesh.
 * `radius_step`: Radius step if no neighbor is found (defaults to `0.5um`).
 * `max_radius`: Maximum search radius (default is `50um`).